Chicago Wrongful Death Lawyers

 Filing a wrongful death claim will not bring a loved one back, nor will any amount of a monetary award truly compensate you for your loss.
 However, a settlement can help ease the financial burden of a family.
 This is particularly true when negligent or deliberate behavior is the cause of the accident.
 Anyone who is dealing with this type of loss and believes they may have a civil claim should consider contacting a Chicago wrongful death lawyer to discuss the particulars of their case and determine their options.

 No amount of money can properly compensate an accident victim's family after a fatality due to negligence or recklessness.
-However, these family members deserve financial relief that is available under local and state laws.
-After an accident, many families choose to speak with an wrongful death attorney in Chicago to learn whether they have a case.
+However, these family members deserve the financial relief available under local and state laws.
+After an accident that took the life of your loved one, speak with a wrongful death attorney in Chicago to learn about your rights.

 The type of accident can affect what means of recovery are available to a family and how soon those claims must be pursued.
 For these reasons, it is a good idea to seek legal counsel as soon as possible after a fatality.

 The Chicago personal injury lawyers at Abels & Annes, P.C. believe that the family members of those killed by negligence deserve to have a skilled advocate on their side.
-We provide our experience to all of our clients to try to obtain the maximum possible award.
-Call us today at (312) 924-7575 or toll free at (855) LAW-CHICAGO and let us provide you with a free consultation.
-There is no obligation on your part for taking advantage of the consultation.
+We provide our experience to our clients in order to obtain the maximum possible award.
+Call us today at (312) 924-7575 or toll-free at (855) LAW-CHICAGO for a free consultation.
+There is no obligation on your part to take advantage of the consultation.
 Further, if we take your case, we will never charge a fee unless a financial recovery is made on your behalf.
 Do not let your family continue to suffer after a deadly accident.
-Call us today and let us help you.
+Call us today, and let us help you.

 Chicago